Amateur Radio

 Below is my 5m (17ft) dish pointed at the rising moon.
 In January 1996, I founded a group of technically minded hams called the VHF, UHF, and Microwave Experimenters Group.
 I served as President for two years.
 We eventually changed the name to the 50MHz and Up Group of Northern California and formally made Bylaws and established it as a non-profit scientific and educational research organization.
 We have more than 53 members and meet monthly.
 Please look at our webpage to see what we are planning: Please visit our web page: http://www.50mhzandup.org.

-Two of our cats are occasionally on during contests.
-Samantha at the microphone is calling CQ MEOW while Munchkin is at the keyboard logging.
+Two of our cats were occasionally on during contests.
+Samantha (sk) was at the microphone calling CQ MEOW while Munchkin (sk) was at the keyboard logging.
+We have two new kittens now.